 Long descriptions.
 Many stories include long sections of narration that slow the action.
 These can often be shortened or even removed.

 Minor characters or scenes.
-Cutting these can simplify the stage action and/or adjust for a small number of readers.
+Cutting these can simplify the stage action or adjust for a small number of readers.
 Often, important dialog or information can be shifted to another character or scene.

 Here are other areas where you might make changes: